I am an Assistant Professor of Political Science at the University of South Carolina and received my PhD from Stony Brook University in 2019.

 affective polarization,

-partisan attachment, and civic engagement.
+partisan attachment, and

 Second, I have researched how dynamics of interpersonal political interactions